danielyuhanwang/pharmacy/README.md

-# pharmacy sales forecasting project
+# Pharmacy Sales Forecasting Project

-# I built time-series forecasting models in Python (using Prophet and XG Boost), fine-tuned them with grid search cross-validation, to generate insight from a pharmacy sales dataset.
+I built time-series forecasting models in Python (using Prophet and XG Boost), fine-tuned them with grid search cross-validation, to generate insight from a pharmacy sales dataset.
 I conveyed my findings in a slide deck to present actionable business action to improve sales.

 # Description of each file:
 healthcare_product_sales.csv -> dataset of pharmacy sales